Written by Joe Menosky, Brannon Braga, Rene Echevarria, and Naren Shankar

 Captain Picard (portrayed by Patrick Stewart) and the android Data (portrayed by Brent Spiner) are rehearsing a Shakespearean play on the holo-deck when all of a sudden a runaway train appears out of nowhere.
 Despite their attempts to “end program”, the two are able to jump out of the way just in time.
 There seems to be some problem with the programs running into each other.
 Soon other malfunctions begin happening.
 The Enterprise suddenly goes to warp speed and just before the core needs to be shut down, it comes out of warp speed.

 When Chief Engineer Geordi LaForge (portrayed by LeVar Burton) and Data investigate, they find new circuitry in the conduits.
 A force field is around it, not allowing them to disconnect these nodes.
 Data surmises that it is protecting itself.

-The Klingon Worf (portrayed by Michael Dorn), Data, Commander Riker (portrayed by Jonathan Frakes) and Geordi learn the holo-deck is operating again after being shut down.
+The Klingon Worf (portrayed by Michael Dorn), Data, Commander Riker (portrayed by Jonathan Frakes), and Geordi learn the holo-deck is operating again after being shut down.
 It is running several programs simultaneously.
-When they enter, they find themselves on board the train, which is the Orient Express.
-The see various characters including a knight, a western gunslinger, a hill-billy, and a gangster.
-Their attempts to depolarize the nodes meets with armed resistance.
+When they enter, they find themselves onboard the train, which is the Orient Express.
+They see various characters including a knight, a western gunslinger, a hill-billy, and a gangster.
+Their attempts to depolarize the nodes meet with armed resistance.